bensonalec/bensonalec.github.io/content/posts/boa_constructor.md

 - the `STARTLOOP` and `ENDLOOP` tokens (denoting that you should loop until any inner contents are empty), and
 - the `OPTIONAL` and `ENDOPTIONAL` tokens (denoting that the section inside does not have to have contents)

+String literals in translation definitions need to use single quotes.

 As well as these special tokens, the power in translations comes directly from accessing the inner children of that parse node, which is done by starting a variable name with \_ and following this with some letter in the English alphabet from a to z.
 This letter represents which variable in the parse nodes children you're accessing, with `a` representing the first child and `z` representing the 26th child.
 As well as this, you can index components of that child node by using `[index, subindex]` (specifically useful when you're accessing something that was part of a group).
 These translation definitions are quite powerful and can be used to build fully functioning translations from a parse node.

 An example of a rule is as follows: